shivgarg/SPEC_CPU_BENCH-2000-Android-APP/README.md

-SPEC CPU 2000 for android
+SPEC CPU 2000 for Android
 ==============================

 ### Description